 That's a spirit hard to find in American government.
 Even Eliot Spitzer doesn't mind nonsensical laws that do no one any good

 , and he is the closest thing to this type of reformer we have in New York since Mark Green lost the Attorney General primary to Andrew Cuomo (who wouldn't know a bad law if it bit him in the Farkas

 ).
-Michael Bloomberg seems to care, judging from the success of nonpartisan ideas like his 311 phone number, which has allowed me to get dozens of potholes filled, always within two days of calling.I criticized Barry Schwartz's The Paradox of Choice
+Michael Bloomberg seems to care, judging from the success of nonpartisan ideas like his 311 phone number, which has allowed me to get a good dozen potholes filled, always within two days of calling.I criticized Barry Schwartz's The Paradox of Choice